hslmith/vpc-ta-lab-202208/README.md

 ~~~
 ibmcloud is instances
 ~~~
-2. Using the instnace id for your winodws instance from the above output, run the following command replacing 'INSTANCE_ID with the ID found in the previous list' and the path to you private key after the '@'.
+2. Using the instance id for your windows instance from the above output, run the following command replacing 'INSTANCE_ID with the ID found in the previous list' and the path to you private key after the '@'.
 The output should provide you with a password that you can now use to login to you windows instance via RDP.
 ~~~
 ibmcloud is instance-initialization-values INSTANCE_ID --private-key @~/.ssh/id_rsa
 ~~~